spring-guides/gs-batch-processing/README.md

 Create a business class
 -----------------------

-Now that we see the format of inputs and outputs for our data, let's write some code to represent a row of data.
+Now that you see the format of data inputs and outputs, you write code to represent a row of data.

 `src/main/java/hello/Person.java`
 ```java